PDF Cover

 • Emerging markets including UAE, Brazil and South Africa are expected to observe highest growth with CAGR ranging between 14.3% to 19.9%.

-• Transition like Advancements in Space Exploration is expected to add $174 million to the In Orbit Additive Manufacturing market growth by 2030.
+• Transition like Transition from Earth Dependent Space Manufacturing to Autonomous Orbital Production Systems is expected to add $406 million to the In-orbit Additive Manufacturing market growth by 2030.

 • With